-The other pair of girls sharing the table was little more productive than I.
+The two other girls sharing the table were little more productive than I.

 "And get electrocuted?"

 "Professor Wong said it's not the volts but the amount of charge… no wait, that's not right… whatever."
-I began to rub a glass rod with silk, listening to it crackle.
+I began to rub a glass rod with silk and listened to it crackle.